 Money: The Romanian Leu (RON) is divided into 100 bani.
 ATMs are widely available in the country's urban areas, and credit cards are accepted at most establishments.

 Emergency numbers: 112

 Internet domain: .ro

-Transport and driving: Cars drive on the right.
-Getting around Romania is relatively easy thanks to its developed public transport system.
+Transport and driving: Cars drive on the right side of the road.
+Getting around Romania is relatively easy thanks to its developed public transport system, particularly in Bucharest.